10up/10up-toolkit/packages/toolkit/UPGRADING.md

 ### Eslint
 The rule `jsdoc/newline-after-description` has been removed in the latest `eslint-plugin-jsdoc` and thus has been removed in the latest version of toolkit.
 If you have this rule in your own eslint config file you will need to remove it.

 When upgrading toolkit, ensure you also update `@10up/eslint-config` to 4, in case you are specifying it in your package.json.
-If you're not npm should resolve the peer depdency automatically.
+If you're not npm should resolve the peer depedency automatically.

 ### Prettier